yuanshihao/PhoneAssistant/README.md

 ### Intro

-* This android application was developed in a year ago.

-###Feature

-* By binding mobile phone number, to get a remote location, delete data, lock screen, alarm and other functions.
+* By binding mobile phone number, to get a remote location, delete data, alarm and other functions.
 * Show the mobile phone system information.